studersi/test-4/Tutorial-07-README.md

 ###Why are we doing this?

 A fresh installation of *core rules* will typically have a lot of false alarms.
 There can be thousands of them.
 In the last tutorial we saw a number of approaches for suppressing individual false alarms in the future.
-Every beginning is hard and what is missing is a strategy for coping with the sheer quantity of false alarms.
+Knowing where to start can be difficult and what is missing is a strategy for coping with the sheer quantity of false alarms.
 Reducing the number of false alarms is the prerequisite for lowering the *core rules* anomaly limits and this in turn is required in order to use *ModSecurity* to actually ward off attackers.
 And only after the false alarms really are disabled or at least to a large extent curtailed do we get a picture of real attackers.

 ###Requirements